kermitt2/delft/Readme.md

 ##### French model (based on Le Monde corpus)

-Note that Le Monde corpus is subject to copyrights and is limited to research usage only.
-This is the default French model, so it will be used by simply indicating the language as parameter: `--lang fr`, but you can also indicate explicitly the dataset with `--dataset-type lemonde`.
+Note that Le Monde corpus is subject to copyrights and is limited to research usage only, it is usually referred to as "corpus FTB".
+The corpus file `ftb6_ALL.EN.docs.relinked.xml` must be located under `delft/data/sequenceLabelling/leMonde/`.
+This is the default French model, so it will be used by simply indicating the language as parameter: `--lang fr`, but you can also indicate explicitly the dataset with `--dataset-type ftb`.
 Default static embeddings for French language models are `wiki.fr`, which can be changed with parameter `--embedding`.

 Similarly as before, for training and evaluating use:

-> python3 nerTagger.py --lang fr train_eval
+> python3 nerTagger.py --lang fr --dataset-type ftb train_eval

 In practice, we need to repeat training and evaluation several times to neutralise random seed effects and to average scores, here ten times:

-> python3 nerTagger.py --lang fr --fold-count 10 train_eval
+> python3 nerTagger.py --lang fr --dataset-type ftb --fold-count 10 train_eval

-The performance is as follow, with a f-score of __91.01__ averaged over 10 training:
+The performance is as follow, for the BiLSTM-CRF architecture and fasttext `wiki.fr` embeddings, with a f-score of __91.01__ averaged over 10 training:

 ```text
 average over 10 folds